THE DISTRICT IS PROCEEDING WITH PLANS TO EXPAND AND IMPROVE REENTRY FOR PEOPLE RELEASED FROM THE DEPARTMENT OF CORRECTIONS (JAIL)

 In both their written statement and testimony, Young and Brown affirmed the feasibility of contacting prisoners in advance of release, meeting the concerns of witnesses who were skeptical about the BOP’s willingness or ability to disclose the identity of citizens scheduled to be returned to the District.
 Under leadership of Chair Anita Bonds, the Committee unanimously approved the Act, which is now pending before the full Council.

-Also in the District in 2017, a group of reentry service providers created an informal association, the Reentry Action Network or RAN, to pool information and advance their cause.
+In 2017, a group of reentry service providers created an informal association, the Reentry Action Network or RAN, to pool information and advance their cause.
 PNO is a participating member of the RAN.

 As of April 2018, the Portal’s launch has been pushed back until late spring or early summer of 2018.
 Key leading staff have been hired and are tackling issues such as the mechanics of information exchanges between DOC, the Portal and MORCA, the Portal’s location and, to the extent there is any control over it, the Portal’s physical layout.
-Ran and community-based reentry service providers are attempting to define working relationships with the DOC and the Portal.
+RAN and community-based reentry service providers are attempting to define working relationships with the DOC and the Portal.

 PNO ENDORSES THE RAN’S REQUEST AND CALLS UPON THE DISTRICT TO DELIVER REENTRY SERVICES FOR D. C. RESIDENTS IN THE FEDERAL BOP